 This is another typography trend that can be best described as a brain before coffee as it requires perfect web design.
 If it is not used properly then it may be dysfunctional and run into the risk of limited accessibility and readability as well.

-However, this trend involves strategically placed and string together letter floating on the homepage.
+However, this trend involves strategically placed and string together letters floating on the homepage.
 The scattered orientation is not meant for spelling out the title of the exhibit to the visitor but has a larger meaning to weave visually dissimilar letters together.
 The evolution of typography is facilitated by the advancement of font, screen, and design technologies.